bodo-ai/PyDough/pydough/qdag/README.md

 ### Building QDAG Nodes

 To build QDAG nodes, use the `AstNodeBuilder` class.
-For example:
+These APIs are only intended for internal use when the qualifier converts unqualified nodes into QDAG nodes.

+Examples of how to use the node builder to construct QDAG nodes:

 ```python
 from pydough.qdag import AstNodeBuilder, ChildOperatorChildAccess